Server Downtime: it's not a question of IF, but of WHEN

 Despite what some cloud solution providers promise, server downtime is an inevitable part of operating online.
 Someday, even for a few minutes, your server will go down, and you must be ready to mitigate the impact on you and your business.

 What causes server downtime?
 Well, servers operate as part of a large physical infrastructure, which, like anything in the real world, is exposed to the risk of accidents and malfunctions.
 By taking the right preventative measures, the risk of anything going wrong can be minimized, but never removed.
 Are cloud VPS service providers promising you 100% uptime?
 Don’t believe them; it’s not possible.
 To illustrate the point, here are some examples of major events that resulted in minutes or hours of server downtime and were very difficult or impossible to prevent.

 Let’s say someone is out on the street digging a hole for utility work, and suddenly they hit a fiber optic line and slice it in half.
 Although data centers have multiple lines running in different directions, it will take at least a few minutes to reroute the data for the broken line to a different one, and during this time, some servers will experience downtime.

-In the US, on average, there are 17,000 accidental fiber optic line cuts every year – and many more that are intentional works of vandalism.
+In the US, on average, there are 17,000 accidental fiber optic line cuts every year – and many of those are intentional works of vandalism.

 Natural disasters pose a risk to infrastructure located in less stable regions of the world.
 Hurricane Florence, which struck Virginia in 2018, damaged power to a location that housed Amazon’s AWS Direct fiber optic lines.
 All the data centers in the region suddenly lost access to Amazon’s compute nodes, and the result was thousands of major websites going offline.